"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

-\subsection{The Outer Product}
+\subsubsection{The Outer Product}

-We have seen that vectors and dual vectors may be combined to find a complex number using the inner product.
-We can similarly combine a vector and a dual vector to find a matrix, using the \emph{outer product}.
-For the vectors defined above:
+We have seen that vectors and dual vectors may be combined to generate a complex number using the inner product.
+We can similarly combine a vector and a dual vector to generate a matrix, using the \emph{outer product} .
+Given